brycehemme/svn-google-authn/README.md

 Adding Users
 ===============

-    First, users need to be added as a system user
+    First, users need to be added as a system user so they show up appropriately in the Google Auth client
     $ sudo adduser firstName.lastName --force-badname
     $ sudo su - firstName.LastName
     # google-authenticator